drop2jyoti/Estimation-of-Obesity-Levels/README.md

 ## Dataset Information
 This dataset is **synthetic**, and all classes are balanced, so class imbalance is not an issue. **77% of the data** was generated synthetically using the **Weka tool** and the **SMOTE filter**, while **23% of the data** was collected directly from users through a web platform.

+The dataset contain 16 features such as family history of being overweight and consumption patterns, which we analyze here to determine their impact on obesity levels.
+Additionally, we consider how and technology usage (e.g. smartphone, TV, videogames, computers and other digital tools) correlates with obesity across various age groups.

 The target variable, **Obesity Level**, represents obesity levels and includes **7 classes**, making this a **multi-class classification problem**.
 The classes are as follows:

 - Class 0: Insufficient Weight